Blizarre/marache.net/content/post/md5.md

 {
 ```

-I tried to stay as close as possible to the RFC description, so the resulting program is around 15% slower than the `md5sum` implementation from coreutils, which is not that bad.
+I tried to stay as close as possible to the RFC, without considerations for speed.
+The resulting program is around 15% slower than the `md5sum` implementation from coreutils, which is not that bad.

-Even if I spent quite some time on a test harness (`testtools`) including a python script to generate the test data, it is **not** production-ready, the error-handling system is very primitive and has not been tested thoroughly.
+Even if I spent quite some time on a test harness (`testtools`), including a python script to generate the test data, it is **not** production-ready: the error-handling system is very primitive and has not been tested thoroughly.
 It was only a weekend project to have a bit of fun learning about this venerable algorithm.

 [The source is on github](https://github.com/Blizarre/microProjects/tree/master/md5)